martinambrus/PitchExtractor/README.md

 Whenever the backend configuration changes the dataset automatically regenerates cached pitch files under backend-specific filenames and stores a small JSON metadata file alongside each cache to keep track of the extractor that produced it.
 Failed extraction attempts fall back to the next enabled backend until a valid contour with sufficient voiced frames is produced.
 If all backends fail the sample is logged and the stored F0 is left empty (zeros after post-processing), so you may want to audit those cases if they occur frequently.

+#### Temporal smoothing

+F0 trajectories can exhibit octave flips or jitter when extracted frame-by-frame.
+The new `dataset_params.f0_params.postprocess` section enables light-weight temporal smoothing that is applied after a backend returns a contour.
+By default we run a short median filter over each voiced segment followed by a Viterbi pass in log-frequency space.
+This combination preserves long-term trends while discouraging implausible octave jumps.
+Tweak the configuration to disable either stage, widen the median window, or adjust the Viterbi penalty/step size to suit your material.

 #### Backend configuration summary

 - **PyWorld (harvest/dio/stonemask)** – Controlled by the `algorithm`, optional `fallback` algorithm, and `stonemask` refinement flag.